DOLLOR/simworker/README.md

 1. Before initializing, set the path of IFRAME page that used to crate the worker scope at `window.Worker.iframeURI`.
-2. The path of script for the native Web Workers is relative to the document URL.
-Set `window.Worker.baseURI` to tell IFRAME where to find your script.
-3. Native Web Workers will be recycled automatically, simulated Worker lived in IFRAME that can only be removed by executing `worker.terminate()` explicitly when you finish using Worker.
+2. Native Web Workers will be recycled automatically, simulated Worker lived in IFRAME that can only be removed by executing `worker.terminate()` explicitly when you finish using Worker.
-4. IEs doesn't allow overwritten of `window.postMessage()`, so for a worker script to work in both native worker and simulated in IE, create a new variable at the very top of the worker script that points to the correct
-   function:
-   `var send = (typeof workerPostMessage !== 'undefined')?workerPostMessage:postMessage;`
-   and use `send()` instead of `postMessage()` within the script.